-Report on Compliance for Each Major Federal Program
+Report on Compliance for the Major Federal Program

-Opinion on Each Major Federal Program
+Opinion on the Major Federal Program

-We have audited Massachusetts Housing Investment Corporation and its wholly owned subsidiaries' (MHIC) compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on each of MHIC's major federal programs for the year ended December 31, 2021.
-MHIC's major federal programs are identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.
+We have audited Massachusetts Housing Investment Corporation and its wholly owned subsidiaries' (MHIC) compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on MHIC's major federal program for the year ended December 31, 2022.
+MHIC's major federal program is identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.

-In our opinion, MHIC complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on each of its major federal programs for the year ended December 31, 2021.
+In our opinion, MHIC complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on its major federal program for the year ended December 31, 2022.

-Basis for Opinion on Each Major Federal Program
+Basis for Opinion on the Major Federal Program